hiro-iseri/fmpict/doc/user_guide.md

 Test conditions and values ​​can have a hierarchical structure.

-テスト条件ノード、値ノードは階層化が可能です。

-* If the value is hierarchical, only the end value is used
+* If the value is hierarchical, fmpict only use the end value node.
-* If test conditions are hierarchical, test conditions with only value nodes as descendants are used.
+* If test conditions are hierarchical, fmpict only use test conditions with only value nodes as descendants.

 Example:

 ![layered](image/en/test_struct.png)

-上記のFreemindが入力された場合、fmpictはTC2、TC3、value1、value3、value4を使用します。
-fmpictはTC1、value2は無視します。
+If FMPict retrieves the above Freemind file, fmpict uses TC2, TC3, value1, value3, value4, and fmpict ignores TC1 and value2.

 ### Eliminate duplication with link